A00107408/AR-Optimal-Rubiks-Cube-solver/README.md

-# AR application for optimal Rubik's Cube solution in C# for use in Unity.
+# AR computer vision application for optimal Rubik's Cube solution in C#.
 User experience study of instruction formats in AR built in Unity targeting the Meta 2 AR headset.

-The application first scans the current state of the Rubik's Cube, then calculates the optimal solution, which is presented to the AR use one step at a time as text instructions.
+The application uses OpenCV (computer vision) to scan the current state of the Rubik's Cube, then calculates the optimal solution, which is presented to the AR use one step at a time as text instructions.

 This is not production quality code.
 It was developed for use in a controlled test laboratory environment as part of a specific test framework.